ShowYoungg/OfflineAudio_MultiVersion_Bible/README.md

 https://play.google.com/store/apps/details?id=com.soyinka.holybiblenative

 ## Other way to run the app
-Download this GitHub master to or from Android Studio and run
+Download this GitHub master to or from Android Studio and run or download the video to see the app being run https://github.com/ShowYoungg/HolyBibleNative/blob/master/20200604_125253.mp4